krantos/spt/README.md

 3. Keep repeating step 2 until you are happy with the results.

 ### Run k6 tests

+Open a new terminal in the root path of the project and execute:

 ```shell
 k6 run -e URL=https://petstore3.swagger.io src/test/k6/scripts/FetchPetsAverageTesting.js